shangguanwang/100-days-of-code/round2-log.md

 - Found a great podcast "The Junior Jobs Podcast"
 - Don't forget checked = {boolean} attribute in radio button <input>

+### Day 46: Aug 22, 2023
+**Today's Progress**:
+- Improved accessibility on issue #4 on the shopping list project, and wrote the PR 2h
+- Did 1 new medium Leetcode question

+**Thoughts**
+- Accessibility is a whole new subject to dive in.
+Learned so much from peer.